Challenges Faced by Hillary Clinton: Obstacles and Turning Points

 In April 1994, Hillary Clinton's approval ratings fell to 44 percent.

-In September 1994, the Clinton health care plan was abandoned after failing to gather enough support in Congress.
+In September 1994, the Clinton health care plan was abandoned due to a lack of support in Congress.

-In 1994, the Republican Party negatively highlighted the Clinton health care plan in their campaign for the midterm elections, contributing to the Democrats' defeat.
+In 1994, the Republican Party negatively highlighted the Clinton health care plan in their campaign for the midterm elections.

 On January 26, 1996, Hillary Clinton became the first spouse of a U.S. president to be subpoenaed to testify before a federal grand jury as part of the Whitewater controversy investigation.

-Throughout the first half of 2007, Hillary Clinton led in opinion polls for the Democratic presidential nomination, competing against Barack Obama and John Edwards.
-Obama's opposition to the Iraq War posed a significant challenge to her campaign.
+Throughout the first half of 2007, Hillary Clinton led candidates competing for the Democratic presidential nomination in opinion polls for the election.
+Barack Obama and John Edwards were her strongest competitors.

 2011: Response to Egyptian Protests

-On September 11, 2012, the U.S. diplomatic mission in Benghazi, Libya, was attacked, resulting in the deaths of the U.S. Ambassador, J. Christopher Stevens and three other Americans.
-On October 15, Clinton took responsibility for the question of security lapses.
+On September 11, 2012, the U.S. diplomatic mission in Benghazi, Libya, was attacked, resulting in the deaths of U.S. Ambassador J. Christopher Stevens and three other Americans.

 December 2012: Hospitalization for Blood Clot

-In December 2012, Hillary Clinton was hospitalized for a few days for treatment of a blood clot in her right transverse venous sinus, which was discovered during a follow-up examination for a concussion she had sustained nearly three weeks earlier.
-The clot was treated with anticoagulant medication.
+In December 2012, Hillary Clinton was hospitalized for a few days for treatment of a blood clot in her right transverse venous sinus.
+Her doctors had discovered the clot during a follow-up examination for a concussion she had sustained when she fainted and fell nearly three weeks earlier, as a result of severe dehydration from a viral intestinal ailment acquired during a trip to Europe.

 In 2012, Hillary Clinton was harshly criticized by Republicans for the failure to prevent or adequately respond to the Benghazi attack.